Jon83Carvalho/Jon83Carvalho/README.md

-### The Happiest man alive 🤓!!
+### Focused on data understanding and exploration 🤓!!

-These are my current interest and developments I have done
+These are my interest and developments I am working on!

 ## DataAndArt
 - I am developing a homepage for data with art in https://github.com/Jon83Carvalho/DataAndArt, hosted in http://datandart.com